How Do I?

 If you do not live or work in Ouachita Parish, you may be eligible for a Trailblazer card.
 Trailblazer cards give you access to books in all libraries in the Trailblazer parish system.
 If you live in another parish, you may be eligible to receive a Trailblazer card that will allow you to check out books from the Ouachita Parish Public Library.
 To receive a Trailblazer card, you must first apply for a library card in your home parish.
 Then, you must receive a Trailblazer card from your home parish.
 The parishes include Caldwell, Concordia, East Carroll, Franklin, Jackson, Lincoln, Madison, Morehouse, Ouachita, Richland, Tensas, Union and West Carroll.

 All library cards have a maximum of 30 items checked out at any one time, unless otherwise noted.
-Children, Teen, and Trailblazer cards are unable to check out DVDs and artwork.
+Children and Teen cards are unable to check out DVDs and artwork.
+Trailblazer cards can check out 5 DVDs.

 - Books and VHS: 30 items per card